amalto/platform6-ui-components/readme.md

 It is *important* that your code is *consistant*, we use a _linter_ for that and have a few command lines.

-- Run the `npm run format` and `npm run postformat`
+- Run the `npm run format` to format and try to fix as many lint issues as possible.
 - Run `npm run lint` to check your code
-- Run `npm run lint.fix` to fix minor syntax error
+- Run `npm run lint.fix` to fix as many issues as possible

 If the `npm run lint.fix` didn't managed to fix the code, you will have to do it manually.